 a.
-Technological advances and response to customer needs The markets for the products and services that the NEC Group offers are characterized by rapidly changing technology, evolving technical standards, changes in customer preferences, and the frequent introduction of new products and services.
+Technological advances and response to customer needs

+The markets for the products and services that the NEC Group offers are characterized by rapidly changing technology, evolving technical standards, changes in customer preferences, and the frequent introduction of new products and services.
 The development and commercialization of new technologies and the introduction of new products and services will often make existing products and services obsolete or unmarketable.
 The NEC Group's competitiveness in the future will depend at least in part on its ability to:

-- fields of AI, IoT, biometrics and cybersecurity technology; - enhance existing products and services; - manner; - utilize or adjust to new products, services, and technologies; - attract and retain highly capable technical and engineering personnel; - · accurately assess the demand for, and perceived market acceptance of, new products and services that the NEC Group develops; - Commercialize NEC Group's own developed technologies; - avoid delays in developing or shipping new products; - address increasingly sophisticated customer requirements; and - have the NEC Group's products integrated into its customers' products and systems.
+- keep pace with rapid technological developments and maintain technological leadership, primarily in the fields of AI, IoT, biometrics and cybersecurity technology; - enhance existing products and services; - develop and manufacture innovative products that meet customers' needs in a timely and cost-effective manner; - · utilize or adjust to new products, services, and technologies; - attract and retain highly capable technical and engineering personnel; - accurately assess the demand for, and perceived market acceptance of, new products and services that the NEC Group develops; - Commercialize NEC Group's own developed technologies; - avoid delays in developing or shipping new products; - · address increasingly sophisticated customer requirements; and - have the NEC Group's products integrated into its customers' products and systems.